Parallelism and Time in Hierarchical Self-Assembly: Assembly of a shape in time sublinear in its diameter

-The following lemma extends the analysis of Lemma~\ref{lem-polyonimo-fast-as-seeded-mass-action} to the case where we want to analyze multiple ``stages'' of assembly ($p$ is the number of stages in the statement of Lemma~\ref{lem-polyonimo-fast-multi-stage-mass-action}), where each stage may involve the addition of tile types of asymptotically different concentrations than the other stages.
+Intuitively, Lemma~\ref{lem-polyonimo-fast-as-seeded-mass-action} shows that one ``stage'' of assembly (the stage that goes from $\beta$ to $\zeta$) is ``fast.''
+The following lemma extends the analysis of Lemma~\ref{lem-polyonimo-fast-as-seeded-mass-action} to the case where we want to analyze multiple stages of assembly ($p$ is the number of stages in the statement of Lemma~\ref{lem-polyonimo-fast-multi-stage-mass-action}), where each stage may involve the addition of tile types of asymptotically different concentrations than the other stages.
 Intuitively, this is required to prove fast assembly time because some stages (such as hard-coding the seed row of a counter with $\omega(1)$ tile types) proceed slowly relative to their size since they require many tile types (hence each tile type has low concentration).
 This is not a problem since the size of such stages is small, but it implies that we cannot apply the ``average attachment time per tile'' of such a slow stage uniformly across the entire assembly.
 Some stages (such as completing a counter with a complete seed row with $O(1)$ tile types) proceed very quickly, and such stages account for ``most'' of the size of the final assembly, so that the total assembly speed is fast despite a few ``bottleneck stages'' in which the assembly process slows down for a short time.
+The statement of the lemma is quite intricate, but the proof is simple, setting up each stage of growth to match the hypothesis of Lemma~\ref{lem-polyonimo-fast-as-seeded-mass-action} and then applying that lemma iteratively.